karhunenloeve/SIML/README.md

 	  eprint    = {1911.02922}
 	}

+## Persistent Homology as Stopping for Voronoi Interpolation
+In this study the Voronoi interpolation is used to interpolate a set of points  drawn from a topological space with higher homology groups on its filtration.
+The technique is based on Voronoi tesselation, which induces a natural dual map to the Delaunay triangulation.
+Advantage is taken from this fact calculating the persistent homology on it after each iteration to capture the changing topology of the data.
+The boundary points are identified as critical.
+The Bottleneck and Wasserstein distance serve as a measure of quality between the original point set and the interpolation.
+If the norm of two distances exceeds a heuristically determined threshold, the algorithm terminates.
+We give the theoretical basis for this approach and justify its validity with numerical experiments.

 ## Requirements
 For this package we use the `gcc` compiler.
 Please install `gcc` using one of the following commands for the linux distributions *Arch, Solus4* or *Ubuntu*:
 ```bash